This guide explains how you can manage your website using its built-in content management system (CMS).

 Note: you don’t need the embed code generated by services like YouTube, just the URL.

 The Colour field allows you to add a splash of colour to your content in a way that your site’s designer defines.
-The field itself allows you to choose a colour visually, from the picker, or to enter what’s called a “hex code” — a numeric representation of the color.
+The field itself allows you to choose a colour visually, from the picker, or to enter what’s called a “hex code” — a numeric representation of the colour.

 Using the colour picker can take a little getting used to at first, but you’ll get the hang of it quickly.
 The bar on the left represents the whole spectrum of available colours — clicking here will update the colour swatch in the middle to a range of tones in the area you clicked.
 The middle area is where you’ll choose the exact colour you want.
 The bar on the right represents the colour’s opacity, which controls how transparent the colour is.